Carroll Mansion: History

 The Carroll Mansion underwent major renovations in 1935 to include showers, indoor toilets, and a new heating system and served as The Carroll Mansion Recreation Center from 1937 to 1954, at which time the doors were closed once again.

 In the 1960s the mansion was slated to be torn down and a gas station built where the mansion stood for the last 150 years.
 The citizens of Baltimore protested said plans, and upon his election in 1962, on a platform emphasizing urban renewal, Mayor Theodore McKeldin pledged that the historic Carroll Mansion would be fully restored.
 After major restoration efforts, the doors of the Carroll Mansion opened to the public once again in 1967 as a museum and a collection of antiques to mirror the 1820s and 1830s when the Caton and Carroll families occupied the mansion was started.
 In 1985 the mansion became part of the Baltimore City Life Museums and the collection was expanded to include wallpaper, paint, china, silver, and furniture of the 1820s and 1830s.
 The mansion operated as a museum for thirty years, from 1967 to 1997, when the doors closed yet again.

 The museum remained closed until 2002 when Carroll Museums, Inc. reopened the museum.
-The Carroll Museum remains open today where tours are offered to the public.
+The Carroll Mansion remains open today where tours are offered to the public.
 Changing art exhibits are also displayed.
+Currently, the museum is managed by Poe-Baltimore, and hosts a rotating set of exhibits on the Poe family and their connections to other famous individuals, as well as regular concerts, art exhibitions, and other presentations.